To Relate To The Root

 11. To meaningfully depart from systems in place

-radicalism is just a significant departure from the systems that we have in place… The hardest part about radical action— radical as in to meaningfully depart from the systems that we have in place— is starting.
+The hardest part about radical action— radical as in to meaningfully depart from the systems that we have in place— is starting.
 The hardest part is starting beyond the thinking, the posting, the reading, the physical actions that pull your life into different directions.
 That's the hardest part.
 From there, gets easier and easier to continue to make these decisions because your life is going in a particular direction.
 Radicalism requires a creativity and a bravery and an endurance and a communion.
 It requires you to have people to do it with you.
 How do you get there from watching a video on the internet?
 You know what I'm saying?
 What would all this be for if I did not use this mass of people to bring us closer to collective sovereignty?

 — Ismatu Gwendolyn, 2025